build-your-own-internet/byoi/chapters/003-traceroute-aside/README.md

 Explore how traceroute gives us network topology so we can see how the machines we're creating are communicating with each other.

-## Vocab

-* `hop`: refers to a machine between source and destination that a packet traverses through.
-The number of machines that a packet goes through before reaching the destination is the hop count.

 ## Examining traceroute

 ### How it works